20Bubba20/Painful-Prep/README.md

 Code Milestone 4: The front-end is now usable, but has not been linked up to the back-end yet.
 On `Logan_Branch`, a version of the front-end that connects to the back-end is in development.

+Code Milestone 5: Added unit tests both on the front and backend.
+Renamed `demo_tool.py` to `one_marker_detect.py` and made two versions, one using Guassians and one without Gaussians.
+Fixed bugs in dimension calculation.

 ## Contributing

-As of 2/9 - Very Rough Project Structure is outlined.
-For Local Development Tools -
-Angular: cd front-end, then run npm install angular
-OpenCv: cd back-end, then run pip install opencv-python
+As of 5/8 - For installing python dependencies, run in root directory:
+`pip install -r requirements.txt` for OpenCV, Numpy `pip install -r dev-requirements.txt` for PyTest